Weh-gh/electron-browserwindow/README.md

 ### Run

-You open this code repository in any code editor application and then open Terminal over that code repository's folder and npm start and wait...
+Type npm start on the terminal and wait...
+A window will open soon and an application will turn your html codes into an application.
+Browser Window–Electron.

 ```md
 npm start